louislilai/documentation/content/applications/sales/crm/performance/win_loss.rst

 #.
 Filters: *Won*.
 #.
 Filters: *Lost*.

-   - Optional: Removing or adjusting the *Created On* filter to reflect the last 30 days, the last quarter.
+   - Optional: Remove or adjust the *Created On* filter to reflect the last 30 days, the last quarter.
 By default, it reflects the entire year.

    - Optional: Show only leads that have reached the last stage of the sales pipeline (Closed) by